- Care Team

 Administered by the City of Williamsburg Department of Human Services, the Pathways Grant includes coordination of services with Virginia Career Works, Workforce Development, Thomas Nelson Community College and many other community resources.

-A targeted 20 day program that improves customer service skills and provides job readiness training.
+CUSTOMER SERVICE ACADEMYA targeted 20-day program that improves customer service skills and provides job readiness training.

 EDUCATION & ASSESSMENT